ParsaAb13/Titanic-survival-prediction/README.md

-# 🚢 Titanic Survival Prediction - Machine Learning Project
+# 🚢 Titanic Survival Prediction

 A comprehensive machine learning project that predicts passenger survival on the Titanic using logistic regression and data analysis.